Staff resources

 Turnitin’s AI writing detection tool

-Turnitin’s new AI writing detection tool is accessible to staff within Turnitin’s Similarity Report function.
+Turnitin’s AI writing detection tool is accessible to staff within Turnitin’s Similarity Report function.

 -